Ashoka: Ascension to the throne

 The Mahavamsa states that when Bindusara fell sick, Ashoka returned to Pataliputra from Ujjain and gained control of the capital.
 After his father's death, Ashoka had his eldest brother killed and ascended the throne.
 The text also states that Ashoka killed ninety-nine of his half-brothers, including Sumana.
 The Dipavamsa states that he killed a hundred of his brothers and was crowned four years later.
 The Vamsatthapakasini adds that an Ajivika ascetic had predicted this massacre based on the interpretation of a dream of Ashoka's mother.
 According to these accounts, only Ashoka's uterine brother Tissa was spared.
 Other sources name the surviving brother Vitashoka, Vigatashoka, Sudatta (So-ta-to in A-yi-uang-chuan), or Sugatra (Siu-ka-tu-lu in Fen-pie-kung-te-hun).

 The figures such as 99 and 100 are exaggerated and seem to be a way of stating that Ashoka killed several of his brothers.
 Taranatha states that Ashoka, who was an illegitimate son of his predecessor, killed six legitimate princes to ascend the throne.
 It is possible that Ashoka was not the rightful heir to the throne and killed a brother (or brothers) to acquire the throne.
-However, the Buddhist sources have exaggerated the story, which attempts to portray him as evil before his conversion to Buddhism.
+However, the Buddhist sources have exaggerated the story, in their attempts to portray him as evil before his conversion to Buddhism.
 Ashoka's Rock Edict No. 5 mentions officers whose duties include supervising the welfare of "the families of his brothers, sisters, and other relatives".
 This suggests that more than one of his brothers survived his ascension.
 However, some scholars oppose this suggestion, arguing that the inscription talks only about the families of his brothers, not the brothers themselves.